Hi. How can we help?

 Building and breaking apart assemblies

-Assemblies are a great way to automatically build an item from individual items within Lightspeed Retail.
-Assemblies are useful if you receive item parts from vendors and sell them as a fully assembled item, such as a bicycle, if you want to create a gift basket, or offer a selection of yarns for a pattern for a knitted sweater or scarf.
+Assemblies are a great way to automatically build an item from individual items within Retail POS.
+Assemblies are useful if you receive item parts from vendors and sell them as a fully assembled item, such as a bicycle or gift basket.

 1. From the main menu, click Inventory > New Item.
 This will be your assembled final item.